Most of the critical issues that face our society today require science and mathematics to help solve these key

 Our commitment to teaching and research is reflected in the outstanding achievements of our staff and students.
 Most of our academic staff are active in research, so our students are taught by experts and informed by the latest developments.

-Both our Newcastle (Callaghan) and Central Coast (Ourimbah) campuses are fully equipped with purpose-built facilities to provide students with a practical environment to develop their skills.
+Both of our Newcastle (Callaghan) and Central Coast (Ourimbah) campuses are fully equipped with purpose-built facilities to provide students with a practical environment to develop their skills.

 Work experience is also built into most of our courses, giving students the opportunity to apply these skills in the workplace and establish lasting connections to industry.

 Due to the Faculty's strengths, our graduates are able to confidently enter the workforce and have gone on to work for highly regarded organisations such as CSIRO and the Breast Cancer Institute.

 Welcome to the Faculty of Science and we look forward to working with you to reach your goals.

 Faculty of Science